Indica vs Sativa in real cannabis landraces

 In terms of morphology, the two accessions are representative of classic Sativas and Indicas.

 And once their phytochemistry is analyzed, you can be sure they’ll also prove to have very distinct characteristics: the Kerala will be consistently higher in THC, with few other cannabinoids in anything but trivial quantities.
-The Mazar-i-Sharif will show less THC and often exhibit individuals with higher CBD than THC.
-There will definitely be other consistent differences in terms of terpenoids and related phytochemicals, which in turn relate to aroma profiles and types of effect.
+The Mazar-i-Sharif will show less THC and could exhibit some individuals with higher CBD than THC.
+There will definitely be further consistent differences in terms of terpenoids and other phytochemicals, which in turn relate to aroma profiles and types of effect.

-Ganja from Kerala is famous for its strongly speedy buzz, for example, a quality it’s passed on to many real Haze lines and something that’s certainly caused by its chemistry.
+Ganja from Kerala is famous for its strongly speedy buzz, for example, a quality it’s passed on to some Haze lines and something that’s certainly caused by its chemistry.

 Update: I’ve just realized that the image is in fact the accession named Mazar-i-Sharif #2